awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Object
 Required: No
 The amount of ephemeral storage in GB to allocate for the task\.
 This parameter is used to expand the total amount of ephemeral storage available, beyond the default amount, for tasks hosted on AWS Fargate\.
 For more information, see [Fargate task storage](fargate-task-storage.md)\.
-This parameter is only supported for tasks hosted on AWS Fargate using platform version `1.4.0` or later\.
+This parameter is only supported for tasks hosted on AWS Fargate using platform version `1.4.0` or later \(Linux\)\.
+This is not supported for Windows containers on Fargate\.

 ### IPC mode<a name="task_definition_ipcmode"></a>